Mamady Bangré: Club career

 Bangré joined the youth academy of Toulouse at the age of 6.
 On 10 April 2021, he signed his first professional contract with Toulouse.
 He made his professional debut with the team in a 1–0 Ligue 2 win over Châteauroux on 10 April 2021.

 On 27 June 2022, Bangré joined Quevilly-Rouen on a season-long loan.

+On 26 August 2024, Bangré signed for Ligue 2 club Grenoble on a three-year contract.
+On 3 February 2025, he was loaned to Pau in the same league.

 International career

-Born in France, Bangré is of Burkinabé descent.
+Born in France, Bangré holds French and Burkinabé nationalities.
 He debuted with the Burkina Faso national team in a friendly 5–0 loss to Kosovo on 24 March 2022.

 Personal life

 Bangré's brother, Cheikh, is a semi-pro footballer who also came out of Toulouse's academy.